Your ChatGPT Doesn't Know Your Clients

 Track the time between deciding you need something and the AI producing something usable on the first try.

 If there's a gap of more than 30 seconds where you're pasting context, writing instructions about how to behave, or correcting tone — your tool doesn't know your brand.
 It's a blank slate with good typing skills.
+A real system is on the other side of that gap: the brief is already there.

 The real leverage isn't the generation.
 It's that the context is already there.